 Pain and possible swelling in one or both testicles

-Infections in the urethra are usually caused by sexually transmitted diseases, or STDs.
-The most common infections are gonorrhea, chlamydia, or both.
+Infections in the urethra are often caused by a sexually transmitted infection (STI).
+The most common STIs are gonorrhea, chlamydia, or both.

 Gonococcal urethritis (GU) is an infection of the urethra.
-It is caused by gonorrhea.
+It's caused by gonorrhea.
 Gonorrhea is a sexually transmitted infection (STI).
 Gonorrhea can also be in other areas of the body.
 This can cause: